 - Type of assessment details

-- Length: The portfolio exam can be taken individually or in
+- Length: Portfolio exam can be written individually or in groups

-submissions.
-The number of submissions is set by the lecturer.
-The
+must submit six submissions.
+The number of submissions is set by

-total length of all of the submissions must not exceed 30,000
+the lecturer.
+The total length of all of the submissions must be

-keystrokes for a single student.
-For groups of two students the
+keystrokes for one MA student.
+For groups of two students, max.

 For groups writing together it must be clearly indicated which parts of the assignment each of the students has written.